-In our JAAR essay we argued that a second reason CR scholars believe we must abandon religion as an analytic category is because it is “unduly normative,” and yet, these same scholars furtively embed “a cadre of normative assumptions into their interpretations of social life as well as their taxonomies” (Watts and Mosurinjohn 2023, 325).
+In our JAAR essay we argued that a second reason CR scholars believe we must abandon religion as an analytic category is because it is “unduly normative,” and yet, these same scholars embed “a cadre of normative assumptions into their interpretations of social life as well as their taxonomies” (Watts and Mosurinjohn 2023, 325).
 Put another way, we argued that, while scholars such as McCutcheon, Martin, and Fitzgerald often claim to be non-normative—or least less normative than others—in practice their work is profoundly normative, albeit in ways that are quite veiled.
-While the narrow aim of this section was to make clear how CR scholars regularly fall afoul of the methodological standards they impose on others, the broad aim was to spark a discussion of a topic we find sorely lacking in CR scholarship—the role of values in social theory.
-Thus, drawing from the work of social theorist Isaac Reed (2011), we proposed that normativity in social explanation is best conceived as lying along a spectrum from minimalist to maximalist interpretations, and that a useful way to think about much CR scholarship is as presenting itself as minimalist, while offering maximalist accounts wherein description and evaluation are fundamentally fused.
+While the narrow aim of this section was to make clear how CR scholars regularly fall afoul of the methodological standards they impose on others, the broad aim was to spark a discussion of a topic we think will add value to CR scholarship—the role of values in social theory.
+Thus, drawing from the work of social theorist Isaac Reed (2011), we proposed that normativity in social explanation is well conceived as lying along a spectrum from minimalist to maximalist interpretations, and that a useful way to think about much CR scholarship is as presenting itself as minimalist, while offering maximalist accounts wherein description and evaluation are fundamentally fused.

-Fitzgerald’s response to this argument is somewhat puzzling.
-In some places, he admits that his work has been crypto-normative; for instance, he writes “Sometimes my views are quite muted.
+Fitzgerald’s response to this argument includes some discussion of ways that his work has been crypto-normative; for instance, he writes “Sometimes my views are quite muted.
 One is vulnerable when one goes against the orthodox mainstream” (Fitzgerald 2023, 16).
 Yet elsewhere he asserts, “please do not say that I conceal these value judgments” (15).
-These tensions notwithstanding, we think Fitzgerald has largely misunderstood our critique, which sought to bring to light not only the normative contradictions and confusions typical of CR scholarship, but also the way scholars such as Fitzgerald furtively appeal to shared (liberal democratic) moral norms in order to morally pressure us all into accepting their (in our view, quite controversial) conclusions.
-So, while Fitzgerald may be willing to list off a number of his “value judgments”—for instance, he asserts, “I think liberal capitalism is a morally bankrupt system” (15), and also shares, “theories of liberal political economy are attempts to make global armed robbery appear reasonable, inevitable and even benign” (15)—we would point out that proclamations of this kind reveal very little about how these value judgments inform, structure, and shape the specific analyses he proffers, and next to nothing about the normative grounds of his critique.
+These tensions notwithstanding, we think we have not made our idea clear to Fitzgerald, and wish to clarify it now: we seek to contribute to critical scholarship on religion by illuminating certain normative contradictions in CR scholarship, and also the way the appeal of CR scholars to shared (liberal democratic) moral norms can morally pressure readers into accepting their conclusions.
+So, while Fitzgerald is willing to list off a number of his “value judgments”—for instance, he asserts, “I think liberal capitalism is a morally bankrupt system” (15), and also shares, “theories of liberal political economy are attempts to make global armed robbery appear reasonable, inevitable and even benign” (15)—we invite him to elaborate more about how these value judgments inform, structure, and shape the specific analyses he proffers, and how they shape the normative grounds of his critique.

 To make clearer what we are trying to get at, let us re-examine Fitzgerald’s analysis of the university, which we cited above (and which we cite again below):